irvensd/Social-Network-API/README.md

 - SO THAT my website can handle large amounts of unstructured data

 ## Usage
-Application allows to add accounts with usernames and emails.
+- Application allows to add accounts with usernames and emails.
-I am able to create, read, update and delete(CRUD) users.
+- I am able to create, read, update and delete(CRUD) users.
-This application allows me to add friends and show many friends I have.
+- This application allows me to add friends and show many friends I have.
-This application allows me to create and find reactions and thoughts.
+- This application allows me to create and find reactions and thoughts.
-I am able to delete reactions, thoughts and remove friends.
+- I am able to delete reactions, thoughts and remove friends.

+Technologies Use
+MongoDB

+Mongoose

+Node.js

+Express.js

+Moment.js

+Contributor:
+Irvens Dupuy ©2022 All Rights Reserved.